Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

 \subsection{Significance-mask Level Domain Mixup}

-In the significance-mask (SigMask) level domain mixup, we decrease the uncertainties of the mixed teacher prediction with the guidance of contextual mask $M$ as additional supervisory signals.
-As a result, we are able to alleviate the adverse impact, \emph{e.g.,} training instability and early performance degradation, and transfer more reasonable knowledge from the teacher to the student.
+In the significance-mask (SigMask) level domain mixup, we aim to decrease the high uncertainties of the pixel-wise mixed teacher prediction with the guidance of contextual mask $M$ as additional supervisory signals.
+As a result, we can alleviate the adverse impact, \emph{e.g.,} training instability and early performance degradation, and transfer more reasonable knowledge from the teacher model to the student model.

-\textbf{Stochastic forward passes.} In particular, we repeat each target image for $N$ copies and inject a random Gaussian noise for each target sample copy.
-Then, given a set of pixel-wise predicted class scores $\{\boldsymbol{P}_{i}^{(h, w, c)}(x_t)\}_{i=1}^{N}$ of target samples, we can get the mean of the predictive probability $\hat{P_{c}}$ of the $c$-th class:
+\textbf{Stochastic forward passes.} In particular, following prior works~\cite{choi2019self, zhou2020uncertainty}, we repeat each target image $X_T$ for $L$ copies and inject a random Gaussian noise for each copy.
+Then, for each stochastic forward pass $l$ of the perturbed target sample $X_T^{l}$, we get a set of predicted class scores $\{\boldsymbol{P}_{l}^{(h, w, c)}\}$ at the pixel $(h,w)$ of the $c$-th class.
+Next, we calculate the mean of the predictive probability in $L$ forward passes:

 Note that we do not use any dropout layers during stochastic forward passes.
 The predictive entropy $\zeta$ is calculated as: